Worried you or a loved one may have an eating disorder?

 Eating disorders facts

-30 million Americans are affected by eating disorders
+are affected by an eating disorder every year*¹

 What causes eating disorders?The answer is complex and often unclear—but if you get the right treatment, knowing the cause is not important.